CanniJr/Trackit-19/README.md

 - React-Leaflet
     * an update in the react-leaflet library changes how we set state and re-render the immutable MapContainer.
 Used the provided useMap() hook from react-leaflet for it to function.

+    * https://react-leaflet.js.org/docs/example-layers-control for how to fill circle colors with the new update

 ## API
 - disease.sh